roman-milk/roman-milk.github.io/grannys-dirty-photographs.md

  The following day, Thursday, I was asleep on my feet at work.
 The only thing that kept me going was the thought of sleeping with my mother, maybe sharing her in an incestuous threeway with my grandfather from time to time, as well as the knowledge that I'd be fucking Elaine and my grandmother at least a couple of days a week.
 With my birthday approaching on Saturday I doubted I'd get any presents better then that deal.

  It turned out I was wrong.
-Report_Story #1